Ben Lawers

 Tourist Information

-The NTS has gone to great lengths to rejuvenate the reserve with several schemes designed to reduce the impact that tourists are having on the landscape – which includes asking that you keep to the paths.
+The NTS has gone to great lengths to rejuvenate the reserve with several schemes designed to reduce the impact that tourists are having on the landscape, which includes asking that you keep to the paths.
 There are some paths on Ben Lawers where visitors are asked to only use them to ascend and then use alternative routes for the descent to reduce the effects of erosion.

-The trails on offer from the Ben Lawers car park are categorised as lower and upper, with the lower ones offering easy walks with views over Loch Tay and the upper ones being more of a challenge but with the best views across the Highland mountainscape.
+While some might find it restrictive, it’s an essential part of maintaining the fragile landscape, especially with Scotland’s ever-increasing tourist numbers.
+The trails on offer from the Ben Lawers car park are categorised as lower and upper, with the lower ones offering easy walks with views over Loch Tay, and the upper trails being more of a challenge but with the best views across the Highland mountainscape.

 If you have children I suggest trying the lower routes first as they’re still enjoyable but are short enough that little legs won’t get tired, and the two most popular – the Edramucky and Kiltyrie trails – are just one mile in length.

-The Edramucky trail is possibly my favourite as there’s such a wide variety of animal species to discover as you make your way along it, so you might like to follow the ‘caterpillar trail’ which aims to show enthusiastic youngsters all the creepy-crawly insects you’ll find in these parts.
+The Edramucky trail is my favourite as there’s such a wide variety of animal species to discover as you make your way along it.
+There’s also a ‘caterpillar trail’ that aims to show enthusiastic youngsters all the creepy-crawly insects you’ll find in these parts.
+Adventurous adults, meanwhile, will most likely prefer to bag all seven Munros in the reserve, but if you just want to reach the summit of Ben Lawers, you can either start at Loch Tay or begin your ascent from the mid-level car park.

-The NTS has done a fine job of maintaining the paths and there are even steps cut into the mountain slopes in several places, with the remainder of the path comprising bare rock and compacted dirt.
+The path initially passes through woodland and heather-covered slopes before the landscape becomes steeper and more barren, though even at this point, the route to the top of Ben Lawers is easy-going.
+The NTS has done a fine job of maintaining the paths, and there are even steps cut into the mountain slopes in several places, with the remainder of the path comprising bare rock and compacted dirt.

+One unusual feature about a climb up Ben Lawers is the fact that to reach the summit you have to cross over a lower Munro, Beinn Ghlas, which is a decent climb in itself at 3,600 feet (1,100 metres).
 There’s no trig point at the top of this first Munro so it’s quite easy to cross over it without even realising you’ve done so, so you might consider doing what I did and download the route file from the Walk Highlands website into the Google Earth app.
-Alternatively, the GPS file in GPX format can be loaded into pretty much any portable GPS device, and even some smartwatches.
+Alternatively, the GPS file in GPX format can be loaded into any portable GPS device, and even some smartwatches.

-Forging ahead to the plateau of Ben Lawers you’ll find a trig point and a view indicator after which the path continues onwards to the Munros of An Stuc and Meall Garbh.
-The terrain for both of those Munros is much more difficult to traverse than Ben Lawers, so if you’re a beginner I suggest heading back to the car park.
+Forging ahead to the plateau of Ben Lawers, you’ll find a trig point and a view indicator, after which the path continues onwards to the Munros of An Stuc and Meall Garbh.
+The terrain for both of those Munros is much more difficult to traverse than Ben Lawers, so if you’re a beginner, I suggest heading back to the car park.

 Things to Do